-7.1.3 Evaluation of the PoC Holodeck
+7.1.3 Succes of using the Holodeck?

 Looking back at the use of a Holodeck at the Belastingdienst during PoCs, it can be concluded that its use has been fairly successful.
 Participants responded well during and after the Holodeck sessions and it has been able to support the goals for which it was set up.
-It can be noted that the Holodeck was not used in the exact way that was described in section 5.2.
+Nevertheless, it should be noted that the Holodeck was not used in the exact way that was described in section 5.2.
 Ideally, the Holodeck should be used in situations in which the form of a solution to a problem is still unclear.
 In this case, the development of the "toeslagen" system followed a traditional design approach and the specifications and design of the application were determined before the Holodeck was used for the first time.
 As such, the Holodeck could not be used as a tool to generate a new "reality" and transfer this back to the actual reality.
-The Holodeck was able to support the design process by identifying issues that could be solved with small scale adjustments.
+Instead, the Holodeck sessions focused on ...<discovering implications of the new information system for the work process>.
+In this, the use of a Holodeck can be considered successful.